 Africa has made a first international breakthrough at the Olympic Games in Rome in 1956.
 Later, his athletes have gradually imposed in the distance races and middle distance, which revealed several exceptional champions generations, Ethiopian, Kenyan and Moroccan and Algerian.

 Today, the face of world athletics tends to simplify.
-In men, the color of athletes ensure US supremacy in the sprint that only sometimes succeed in their challenge other athletes of color, Canadian, British or Caribbean origin: Jamaica, Trinidad and Tobago, West Indies French.
-The shots, however, reveal a more diverse, especially with the presence of Germans, Russians, Czechs and Hungarians.
+In men, the color of athletes ensures US supremacy in the sprint that only sometimes succeeds in their challenge other athletes of color, Canadian, British or Caribbean origin: Jamaica, Trinidad, and Tobago, West Indies French.
+The shots, however, reveal a more diverse, especially with the presence of Germans, Russians, Czechs, and Hungarians.
 In women, the Americans also dominate the sprint, but European countries, those in Africa and Australia have many champions in other types of tests.

 Diet for Athletics